teemuniskanen/docs/docs/api/fhir/hook-catalog.md

 *Hook: 'questionnaire-completed'*

 This hook is intended for the self-care context, where an individual (either by himself or with the assistance of a healthcare professional) fills in a form related to his or her health.
 This might be a questionnaire about the person's symptoms, a questionnaire calculating lifestyle-related health risks, etc. The responses are encoded into a FHIR QuestionnaireResponse.
-EBMeDS responds with ActivityDefinitions that include coded actions available for the individual, e.g. the reservation of a time for a lab test, visit to the doctor, etc. A special ActivityDefinition is provided containing reminder texts, instead of the texts being in the CDS hook cards.
+EBMEDS responds with ActivityDefinitions that include coded actions available for the individual, e.g. the reservation of a time for a lab test, visit to the doctor, etc. A special ActivityDefinition is provided containing reminder texts, instead of the texts being in the CDS hook cards.

 ### Used FHIR resources